 - Excessive squinting or rapid blinking

 When it comes to eye problems in dogs, pretty much every ailment offers the same symptoms.
-This can make it a little bit harder to determine the specific problem that your dog is suffering with, but a quick trip to the local vet will be able to figure it out!
+This can make it a little bit harder to determine the specific problem that your dog is suffering from, but a quick trip to the local vet will be able to figure it out!

 There really is no viable alternative to veterinary intervention, and for this one – you want to seek out treatment as quickly as possible to prevent further damage to the eye.

-As long as you are focused and carry out all of the recommended treatments the recovery rate is really quite good.
+As long as you are focused and carry out all of the recommended treatments, the recovery rate is really quite good.